 - (1) A shareholder entitled to attend and vote at the AGM (and at any adjournment thereof) is entitled to appoint another person as his proxy to attend and vote instead of the shareholder.
-The proxy need not be a shareholder of the Company. - (2) In order to be valid, a form of proxy in the prescribed form, together with the power of attorney or other authority (if any) under which it is signed or a certified copy of that power of attorney or other authority must be completed, signed and deposited with the Company's Hong Kong branch share registrar, Tricor Investor Services Limited at Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong, not later than 48 hours before the time appointed for holding the AGM (and at any adjournment thereof). - (3) Where there are joint registered holders of any shares, any one of such joint holders may vote at the AGM (and at any adjournment thereof), either in person or by proxy, in respect of such shares as if he were solely entitled thereto, but if more than one of such joint holders be present at the meeting, the vote of the senior who tenders a vote, whether in person or by proxy, shall be accepted to the exclusion of the votes of the other joint holders, and for this purpose seniority shall be determined by the order in which the names stand in the register of members of the Company in respect of the joint holding.

-- (4) Pursuant to Rule 13.39(4) of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited ("Listing Rules"), any vote of shareholders at a general meeting must be taken by poll and the Company must announce the results of the poll in the manner prescribed under Rule 13.39(5) of the Listing Rules.
+The proxy need not be a shareholder of the Company. - (2) In order to be valid, a form of proxy in the prescribed form, together with the power of attorney or other authority (if any) under which it is signed or a certified copy of that power of attorney or other authority must be completed, signed and deposited with the Company's Hong Kong branch share registrar, Tricor Investor Services Limited at Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong, not later than 48 hours before the time appointed for holding the AGM (and at any adjournment thereof). - (3) Where there are joint registered holders of any shares, any one of such joint holders may vote at the AGM (and at any adjournment thereof), either in person or by proxy, in respect of such shares as if he were solely entitled thereto, but if more than one of such joint holders be present at the meeting, the vote of the senior who tenders a vote, whether in person or by proxy, shall be accepted to the exclusion of the votes of the other joint holders, and for this purpose seniority shall be determined by the order in which the names stand in the register of members of the Company in respect of the joint holding. - (4) Pursuant to Rule 13.39(4) of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited ("Listing Rules"), any vote of shareholders at a general meeting must be taken by poll and the Company must announce the results of the poll in the manner prescribed under Rule 13.39(5) of the Listing Rules.
 The chairman of the meeting will therefore put each of the resolutions to be proposed at the AGM to be voted by way of a poll pursuant to the Company's Bye-laws.
-An announcement will be made by the Company following the conclusion of the AGM to inform the results of the AGM. - (5) With regard to resolution 3 in this notice, all Directors will retire at the AGM in accordance with bye-law 83(2) and bye-law 84 of the Bye-laws of the Company. - (6) Details of the Directors who stand for re-election at the AGM are set out below:-
+An announcement will be made by the Company following the conclusion of the AGM to inform the results of the AGM. - (5) With regard to resolution 3 in this notice, Mr. James Sing-Wai Wong ("Mr. Wong") and Mr. Philip Bing-Lun Lam ("Mr. Lam"), who were appointed subsequent to the last annual general meeting of the Company, will hold office until the AGM and, being eligible, offer themselves for re-election in accordance with bye-law 83(2) of the Bye-laws of the Company at the AGM. - In accordance with bye-law 84 of the Bye-laws of the Company, Mr. Yuen-Keung Chan ("Mr. Chan"), Mr. Siu-Chee Kong ("Mr. Kong") and Mr. Ivan Ti-Fan Pong ("Mr. Pong") will retire by rotation at the AGM.
+All Mr. Chan, Mr. Kong and Mr. Pong, being eligible, will offer themselves for re-election at the AGM.